(Book review + An interview with the author of “Say Yes to Change – 10 Timeless Life lessons for creating positive change“.

 I can’t say I always agreed with her, but somehow, it all panned out in the end just like she believed.
 Today, I know that our path to happiness involves Saying Yes To Change.
 And there is ALWAYS something good to take away from anything bad.

-And so, when I got Alex’s book and read it, I realized that this is a book I’ll enjoy reading often.
+And so, when I got this book and read it, I realized that this is a book I’ll enjoy reading often.
 It reinforced a lot of things I’ve learned from my own experiences, sometimes the hard way.

 See – most of us are involuntarily resistant to change.
 After all, who wants to tinker around with a routine that looks comfortable?
 But when relationships suffer, when you feel bad about something, when you suffer over past hurts – would you like to put up with the negative feelings and limiting beliefs that slowly build up in you?
 Would you not like to find a way to learn from those experiences and emerge wiser, and live your life the way you want to?
 And the one thing guaranteed to help you transform your life is change – from within